Neuralwood-Net/face-recognizer-9000/README.md

 - `models` - Storage of built, persisted models used in the project.
   - `model_1`
   - ...
-- (`results`) - Documentation of how the models are performing on the datasets, including metrics such as precision, recall, f1-measure etc.
+- `results` - Documentation of how the models are performing on the datasets, including metrics such as precision, recall, f1-measure etc.
   - `model_1`
   - ...
 - `notebooks` - Notebooks used for testing, data exploration etc.
 - `src` - The core source code for the project.
-  - `scripts` - Group of scripts that handle processing of the data.
+  - `preprocessing` - Group of scripts that handle processing of the data.
   - `models` - Source code for building the models.
   - `demo` - Directory containing implementation of a live classification demo using a connected webcam feed.
-  - (`visualization`) - Code for visualization for evaluation of models.
+  - `visualization` - Code for visualization for evaluation of models.